COMMUNITY ENGAGEMENT

 Community Partners

-The 988 Community Partners are charged with sharing their perspectives on Georgia's behavioral health crisis system and helping to project the unique needs of their constituents with DBHDD.
-The workgroup has convened regularly to discuss and offer feedback on the 988 rollout, including sharing perspectives on marketing and public messaging, training and quality of care, accessibility of crisis services, and linkages to community crisis services and local resources.
+The 988 Community Partners were charged with sharing their insights on Georgia's behavioral health crisis system and helped project the unique needs of their constituents with DBHDD.
+The workgroup convened regularly to discuss and provide feedback on the 988 rollout, including perspectives on marketing and public messaging, training and quality of care, accessibility of crisis services, and linkages to community crisis services and local resources.

 Meeting Agendas and Materials

-At the initiation of 988 planning, DBHDD identified stakeholders to serve as members for the Georgia 988 Planning Coalition.
+Integrated into the Georgia 988 Community Partners Coalition on January 9, 2025, at the initiation of 988 planning, DBHDD identified stakeholders who served as members for the Georgia 988 Planning Coalition.
 Members were identified based on the categories of key 988 stakeholders provided by Vibrant Emotional Health, the National Suicide Prevention Lifeline administrator, in addition to identifying stakeholders, partners, and subject matter experts critical to Georgia’s current crisis system and planning for the future system.
-The membership of the Georgia 988 Planning coalition includes providers, individuals with lived experience, law enforcement, emergency services, and advocacy organizations.
+The membership of the Georgia 988 Planning Coalition included providers, individuals with lived experience, law enforcement, emergency services, and advocacy organizations.

 The Georgia 988 Planning Coalition was assembled and convened regularly to inform planning efforts.
 During these sessions, coalition members presented on the current state, challenges, and opportunities for enhancements across their respective components of the crisis continuum (e.g., current Lifeline call center, 911 centers, mobile crisis teams, crisis stabilization, and peer services).
-The Coalition has explored our existing crisis system or important considerations when planning for 988, including workforce, stakeholder coordination, training, processes, and public education and awareness.
+The Coalition explored the existing crisis system and important considerations when planning for 988, including workforce, stakeholder coordination, training, processes, and public education and awareness.

 Meeting Agendas and Materials